randym32/Fibonacci-fast-/README.md

 and computation.

 This code shows the simple next step on computing Fibonacci numbers "fast" -- with O(log n) time.
-It is relatively straightboard to adapt this to use a multi-precision format for numbers and compute arbitrarily large numbers.
+It is relatively straightforward to adapt this to use a multi-precision format for numbers and compute arbitrarily large numbers.
 (The code for performing multiplication and addition for these formats is a bit longer, so that will go into another repository... if ever.)